jaebradley/notes/Software Engineering/Computers/Operating Systems/Operating Systems: Three Easy Pieces/Chapter 43: Log-structured File Systems.md

 ## Checkpoint Region
 * How to find the inode map, given that it is spread across disk storage?
-* LFS has a fixed place on the disk (the checkpoint region) that contains poitners to the latest pieces of the inode map
+* LFS has a fixed place on the disk (the checkpoint region) that contains pointers to the latest pieces of the inode map
 * The checkpoint region is only updated periodically, and has limited impact on performance

 ## What About Directories?
 * LFS also adds directories sequentially to the segment (and thus, to disk)
 * Inode map contains information for the directory file
-* To read `som/directory/file`
+* To read `some/directory/file`
   * First read the inode map (which should be cached in-memory) to find the location of the inode of directory `/some/directory`
   * Directory inode gives location of directory data
   * Reading the directory data block gives the name-to-inode number mapping of the `file`